Home How-to How to fix “Message Blocking is Active” error on iPhone

 8. Reset Network Settings

-Sometimes, your iPhone’s Network Settings are plagued with issues that you can’t resolve through the usual solutions.
-In such cases, it’s best to reset the Network Settings of your iPhone.
+Sometimes, issues arise in your iPhone’s Network Settings that you can’t resolve with the usual solutions.
+In such cases, it’s best to reset your iPhone’s network settings.

 1. Open SettingsGeneral.